 Cell Phones: The use of cell phones and other electronic devices during class is strictly prohibited.
 Cell phones should be turned off or set to silent mode.
 Should you have an extenuating circumstance that merits receiving a phone call during class please notify the instructor prior to class and excuse yourself from class upon receiving the phone call.
-Text messaging will result in no credit for attendance.
-(3 point deduction from your final grade)
+Text messaging will result in no credit for attendance (3 point deduction from your final grade).

 Attendance/Absences: Attendance is required at each class meeting.
 Students are expected to be at all classes on time.
 Each unexcused absence will result in three points being deducted from the student's final grade.
 Excessive tardiness (more than 3 classes) will be counted as unexcused absences.
+Arriving more than 15 minutes late or leaving class before it ends may result in a point deduction for that class between 0 and 3 points (off the final percentage grade), depending on what percentage of the class was missed.
+For example, if 1⁄2 of the class was missed then 1.5 points would be deducted (half of the 3-point deduction for an unexcused absence).
 An excuse for an absence must be presented to the instructor at the next class meeting - no later than 1 week after the last absence.
 All excuses need to have a phone number so that they may be verified.
-They need to have the time the student was at the doctor and the time/date the student was able to return to class.
+Medical excuses need to have the time the student was at the doctor and the time/date the student was able to return to class.
 The instructor may verify the excuse with the party who issued it.
 Other unavoidable absences from campus must be documented and cleared with the instructor in advance.

 If the total number of absences exceeds two (excused or unexcused), you may be asked to withdraw from and retake the course.

-Absences will be excused for: illness of the student or serous illness of a member of the student' immediate family; the death of a member of the student's immediate family; trips for members of the student organizations sponsored by and academic unit, trips for University classes and participation in intercollegiate athletic events; authorized field trips by the college of Education; religious holidays with advance notice; and subpoena for court appearance.
+Absences will be excused for: illness of the student or serious illness of a member of the student' immediate family; the death of a member of the student's immediate family; trips for members of the student organizations sponsored by and academic unit, trips for University classes and participation in intercollegiate athletic events; authorized field trips by the college of Education; religious holidays with advance notice; and subpoena for court appearance.
 The instructor shall have the right to request appropriate verification of all absences.
 It is University Policy that all classes will meet as scheduled on the last day before and first day after holiday periods designated by the University.

-The grade for late papers will be deducted 5 points for each day the paper is late.
+The grade for late papers will be deducted 5 percentage points for each day the paper is late.
 Even if you are absent when a paper is due, the paper is considered late if not submitted on that date.
 If an exam is missed, a make-up exam will be given only for University-approved excuses as outlined in the Tiger Cub.
 Arrangement to take the make-up exam must be made in advance.
 Students who miss an exam because of illness need a doctor's statement for verification of sickness and should clear the absence with the instructor the day they return to class.